 One way to get serious debt under control is to merge credit card balances on multiple high interest rate accounts onto one credit card with a lower interest rate.
 A 0% loan gives you time to pay off credit card balances without interest charges draining away your payment.
 The longer the introductory period, the more debt you can pay down.
-The Citi Platinum Select and Citi Simplicity cards currently offer 0% for 21 months.
+The Citi Simplicity card currently offers 0% for 18 months.
 Many balance transfer offers with 0% APR are only available to consumers with good credit scores.

 There are some red flags consumers should be aware of when transferring a balance from one credit card to another.
 One is the balance transfer fee, usually 3% to 4% of whatever amount is transferred.
 This fee is added in to your balance, so you can also end up paying interest on the fee if the balance isn’t entirely paid off when the 0% period ends.